petermr/pygetpapers/joss/paper.md

 Frequently users want to search **incrementally**, e.g. downloading part and resuming later (especially with poor connectivity where work is often lost).
 Also, `pygetpapers` allows regular updates, e.g. weekly searches of preprint servers.

 `pygetpapers` takes the approach of downloading once and re-analyzing later on local filestore.
 This saves repeated querying where connections are poor or where there is suspicion that publishers may surveil users.
 Moreover, publishers rarely provide more than full-text Boolean searches, whereas local tools can analyze sections and non-textual material.

+The number of repositories is rapidly expanding, driven by the rise in preprint use (both per-subjects and percountry), Institutional repositories and aggregation sites such as EuropePMC, HAL, SciELO, etc. Each of these uses their own dialect of query syntax and API access.
+A major aspect of `pygetpapers` is to make it easy to add new repositories, often by people who have littlw coding experience.

 We do not know of other tools which have the same functionality. `curl` [@curl] requires detailed knowledge of the download protocol.
 VosViewer [@VOSviewer] is mainly aimed at bibliography/citations.